 - Make investments quickly without delay

-- Make investment decisions without requiring custodian consent
+- Make investments without requiring custodian consent

 - Save on high annual custodian fees